shad-datascience/ML_Projects/README.md

-Here's a README template for your GitHub repository featuring machine learning, deep learning, and NLP projects:

----

 # 🧠 Machine Learning, Deep Learning, and NLP Projects

 Welcome to my GitHub repository containing a collection of machine learning, deep learning, and natural language processing (NLP) projects!
 This repo serves as a showcase of various models, techniques, and real-world applications in artificial intelligence and data science.